david-lev/pywa/docs/source/content/examples/sign_up_flow.rst

     )

 Because we are going to exchange data with our server, we need to provide endpoint URI for the flow.
 This is the URI that WhatsApp will use to send data to our server.
-We can do this by updating the flow's metadata:
+We can do this by using the :meth:`~pywa.client.WhatsApp.update_flow_metadata` method:

 .. code-block:: python
     :linenos: